FOMO. The Fear of Missing Out.

 Dr Andrew Przybylski’s research shows FOMO is most common in those with unmet basic psychological needs such as the desire to be accepted and acknowledged.
 These needs are also driving them to engage in social media, to feel more connected.
 24/7.

 Some of you may scoff at FOMO.
 Maybe you operate strictly offline.
-But we have all felt the need to belong, at some point.
+Whether you have FOMO or not, we have all felt that need to belong.
 Some of us are more vulnerable.
-And some of the time, we are more vulnerable.
+Some of the time, we are more vulnerable.

 Ever lingered after a party (or a meditation) is long over?
 Ever hovered around a group to see what’s going on?
 How can you help?
 Even when you clearly feel like the third wheel?
 Fought back the tears of fatigue to stay at an event?
 Or checked to see what your FB friends are up to?
 Or what they did for Halloween/Valentine’s/Christmas/New Year’s Eve?
 Or felt a pang of rejection when you weren’t invited to an outing?
 A birthday shindig?